 Your grade in this course is based on your performance on completion of Tophat chapter questions and in-class exercises and three exams.
 Tophat chapter questions and in-class exercises are graded as (0) not completed or (1) completed.
-Students should respond to chapter questions in Tophat before the relevant class session to receive credit and should submit in-class exercises via Email to the Professor at the course on eLC after the relevant class session to receive credit.
+Students should respond to chapter questions in Tophat before the relevant class session to receive credit and should submit in-class exercises via Email to the Professor at the course on eLC by 11:30 pm on the same evening as the relevant class session to receive credit.
 Tophat chapter questions are counted as completed at the beginning of the relevant class; that is, students completing questions in class or after class will not receive credit for completion of chapter questions.
 At the end of the term, the chapter questions and in-class exercises grade will be calculated based on the number completed (for example, 10 of 10 completed receives 100).
 The following scale is used for grading in this course:

-93-100 A 78-79.99 C+
+93-100 А 78-79.99 C+

-90-92.99 A- 73-77.99 C
+90-92.99 A- 73-77.99 С

-88-89.99 $\mathbf{B}+$ 70-72.99 C-
+88-89.99 \mathbf{B}^+ 70-72.99 C-

 83-87.99 В 60-69.99 D

 80-82.99 B- 0-59.99 F